Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/cloud-seats-and-users.md

   :::info reinstated user

-  If a previously deleted user is invited back to the account with the same email address, their personal profile information, including linked accounts, will persist (unless the user deleted the connection from the source account, like GitHub).
+  If you invite a previously deleted user back to your account with the same email address, their personal profile information, including linked accounts, will persist (unless the user deleted the connection from the source account, like GitHub).

   Permissions and access settings will need to be reassigned.